hypernormalisation/StatementOnScambuster/README.md

 We have a very active and very valued LGBT+ community on the Golemagg WoW server, and on the Golemagg discord itself.
 We think it is also fair to say that the paratextual community surrounding WoW Classic is often not the most welcoming place for LGBT+ people, and note in particular the rampant transphobia that inflects so much of the playerbase and the spaces they create.
 We are very proud to have carved out a niche on our Discord server where LGBT+ players are more free to express themselves safely and without harassment or exclusion.

+We also note that WoW Classic spaces can be places that feature a lot of racism and racist abuse, which in the EU in particular often focuses on players from Iran or who are of Iranian descent.
+We work hard to ensure a space where players of any race or nationalty can feel welcome, and part of this includes dealing with reports of racist language and slurs both in-game and via Discord private messages.
+Some of this racist language does not appear to be actionable via Blizzard.

-One service we provide with our watchlist is alerting users that they are grouping with people who have a history of deploying extreme homophobic and/or transphobic language, including slurs and incitement to self-harm and suicide.
+One of the services we provide with our watchlist is alerting users that they are grouping with people who have a history of deploying extreme racist, homophobic and/or transphobic language etc, including slurs and incitement to self-harm and suicide.
 Blizzard do not always take action on such players, and any action is often extremely soft or impermanent.

 We strongly disagree with that approach.
-We therefore include a "harassment" section of our list such that our LGBT players can be more safe when they play the game they enjoy.
+We therefore include a "harassment" section of our list such that our players can be more safe when they play the game they enjoy.
-This also extends to other exclusionary and intolerant behaviour and rhetoric, non-exhaustively including antisemitism, racism, sexism etc.
+This also extends to other exclusionary and intolerant behaviour and rhetoric, non-exhaustively including antisemitism, sexism etc.

 You can see examples of these cases in: